aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

 ## Verify the metrics are sent to Amazon Managed Service for Prometheus(AMP)

-Connect to Amazon Managed Grafana to visualize metrics stored in AMP.
+Connect to Amazon Managed Service for Grafana to visualize metrics stored in AMP.
 Please see the following [document](https://docs.aws.amazon.com/grafana/latest/userguide/AMP-adding-AWS-config.html) to setup the Grafana environment.

 ![alt text](screenshots/Amp_dash.png?raw=true "Amp Metrics")